mountaineerbr/shellChatGPT/README.md

 are not worth the value or expectations.
 - The warper is deemed finished in the sense any further updates must not change the user interface.
-- We expect to go **apoptosis**.
+- We expect to **go apoptosis**.

 ---

 Every project, much like living organisms, follows a lifecycle.
-As this initiative reaches its natural maturity, we are prepared to fail as best as we can.
-Major usage breaks should follow new and backward-incompatible API changes (incompatible models).
+As this initiative reaches its natural maturity, we are prepared to fail as gracefully as we can.
+Major usage breaks should follow new and backwards-incompatible API changes (incompatible models).

 We plan to gradually wind down active development of this project soon.